-The World's First Matchmaking and Combat Sports Streaming Platform
+The World's First Matchmaking and Combat Sports Streaming App

-Spartacus is the world's first matchmaking and combat sports streaming platform.
-It offers a wide range of opportunities for fighters, allowing them to participate in tournaments, increase their rating, and receive rewards.
-Fans worldwide can watch the fights.
-The functionality is expanding and becoming available to judges, commentators, and arena owners.
+Spartacus is the world's first matchmaking and combat sports streaming platform and mobile app.
+This innovative app offers fighters a range of opportunities to participate in tournaments, boost their ratings, and earn rewards.
+Fans worldwide can stream the fights live.
+The solution's functionality is expanding to include judges, commentators, and arena owners.

 Frontend & Backend:TypeScript, Angular 2+, React.js, Nest.js, TypeORM, Redis, PostgreSQL, Docker